Requesting a copy of your personal information

 How long will my request take to process?

-Once we receive a completed application, you will receive a full response and files held on you within 40 calendar days.
+Once we receive a completed application, you will receive a full response and files held on you within one calendar month.
 You will receive a acknowledgement letter confirming your application has been received and your documents returned to you.

 How do I apply?